grahamstark/referendums/bes/docs/brexit_vs_indie.md

 different thing to Vote Leave.
 But that's just one person's impressions.
 Sometimes, you have to look at the numbers - the big picture can be very different.

-The [Wings blogpost][WINGS] makes a case for the IndieRef being different using some opinion poll data.
-That's useful, I'd like to look at this in a slightly more systematic and precise way, using techniques from my day-job doing economic modelling.
+The [Wings blogpost][WINGS] uses some opinion poll data to make a case for the IndieRef being different.
+That's useful, but I'd like to look at this in a slightly more systematic and precise way, using techniques from my day-job doing economic modelling.

 There are now some good empirical studies of the type I have in mind, trying to explain the Brexit vote: